Summary

 gift of silence.

-(i) Who have failed to stop Bhisma's song?
+(i) Who has failed to stop Bhisma's song?
 Why are they unhappy?

 Ans: The people suffering due to the screeching and shrill singing of Bhisma try to make him stop singing.
 But they do not succeed.
 They are unhappy as Bhisma does not relent and continues troubling them with his unpleasant singing.